sevcox/GoldBadge_ConsoleAppChallenges/Challenge2_README.md

 When the console application is ran, the insurance agent will be prompted with a menu to select a number indicating to the code what method to be ran.
 The first option, See All Claims, will display a table view of the data utilizing the String.Format method.
 The second option, Take Care of Next Claim, will remove the first claim off the queue when the user responds with a "y."
 If the user responds with a "n" simple nothing will be complete and the user will be prompted to return to the main menu.
-The third option, Enter in a New Claim, will the user to type in details of a claim which will then be saved in the queue under the details provided.
+The third option, Enter in a New Claim, will prompt the user to type in details of a claim which will then be saved in the queue under the details provided.
 The last option, Exit, will close the console application.
 ## Methods
 The Claims project is based upon two methods in the repository.